spring-projects/spring-integration/CONTRIBUTING.md

 _you should see branches on origin as well as upstream, including 'master' and 'maint'_

 ## A Day in the Life of a Contributor

-* _Always_ work on topic branches.
+* _Always_ work on topic branches (Typically use the Jira ticket ID as the branch name).
-* For example, to create and switch to a new branch for issue INT-123: `git checkout -b INT-123`
+  - For example, to create and switch to a new branch for issue INT-123: `git checkout -b INT-123`
 * You might be working on several different topic branches at any given time, but when at a stopping point for one of those branches, commit (a local operation).
 * Please follow the "Commit Guidelines" described in this chapter of Pro Git: [http://progit.org/book/ch5-2.html](http://progit.org/book/ch5-2.html)
 * Then to begin working on another issue (say INT-101): `git checkout INT-101`.
 The _-b_ flag is not needed if that branch already exists in your local repository.